JHoelli/Awesome-Time-Series-Explainability/README.md

 # Awesome-Time-Series-Explainability
 A list of XAI for time series.
 This list focuses (currently) on Post-Hoc Explainability for time series data, including paper and github links.
+The list is expanded and updated gradually.
 <img src="https://github.com/fzi-forschungszentrum-informatik/TSInterpret/blob/main/docs/img/Post-Hoc.png" width="600"
 />